codereading/codereading_thor/README.md

 ```

 this is run whenever you run `thor blahblahblah` on the command line.

-**Nice to have a sidebar explaining how typing thor on the command line is piped to the gems code**
-## Sidebar - Rubygems, Paths and command line scripts.
-*Extreme Accuracy Lacking*
-Rubygems, the system that manages your gems, places a gems file in your system's path.
-So when you type thor, rubygems looks for a file that can respond to such a call.
-If it doesnt find anything you'll get an error.
-But since thor is installed this file will get called.

 Thor::Runner.start is easy to find in your editor, just look at the stacktrace, it tells us it's at